 The Helly Nahmad Gallery will be closing for construction in preparation for the gallery's expansion.
-The gallery will be formally closed from July 17th 2017 and we expect to reopen in September 2017.
+The gallery will be formally closed from July 17th 2017 and we expect to reopen in January 2018.
 For any enquiries please contact us at firstname.lastname@example.org or call us at 212-879-2075.

 We are very excited to announce that we will be exhibiting at TEFAF New York this Spring.

 Please come visit us at stand 21.

 Helly Nahmad Gallery is pleased to announce a pop-up exhibition in St. Barth featuring works by painter Sam Francis.
 Located at Hotel Christopher from December 28th, 2015 through January 4th, 2016, the exhibition presents a selection of rich and colorful paintings by the renowed American artist.